easeaico/pulse-go/docs/Methodology/NervousMethodology.md

 </center>
 @endhtmlonly
 <center>
-<i>Figure 3.
-The chemoreceptor model is a phenomenological model which elicits a tuned response to hypoxia and/or hypercapnia.
+<i>@figuredef {ChemoreceptorResponse} The chemoreceptor model is a phenomenological model which elicits a tuned response to hypoxia and/or hypercapnia.
 A reverse effect is also present, but at a much lesser magnitude.</i>
 </center><br>

 ### TBI